 A male condom helps protect partners from pregnancy and sexually transmitted infections (STIs), including HIV/AIDS.
 It is shaped like a penis, usually made of latex and fits over an erect penis or a similarly shaped sex toy.
 Condoms can be used for vaginal or anal intercourse, oral sex, or sex toys.
 They work by putting a barrier between partners so that bodily fluids – like semen, blood, and saliva – are not shared, keeping pregnancy and STIs at bay.
-Male condoms are the only currently available reversible birth control method for men, and are 85 to 98% effective.
+Made of latex, polyurethane or animal skin or membrane.
+Male condoms are the only currently available reversible birth control method for men, and are 82% effective.

 Male condoms are only effective when placed just before intercourse or oral sex.
 At first, condoms can be awkward to use; take your time and become familiar with them.
 Either partner can put a condom on the penis as part of sexual play.
 Learning how to put on a condom before sex play can help reduce anxiety with a partner.
 During sex, water-based lubricants can increase pleasure and comfort.